Special Relativity -- Applications to astronomy and the accelerator physics: Space-Time and Its Coordinatization

-Let us give an "operational interpretation" of the Lorentz coordinatizations.
-The fundamental laws of electrodynamics are expressed by Maxwell's equations, according to which, as well-known, light propagates with the same velocity $c$ in all directions.
-This is because Maxwell's theory has no intrinsic anisotropy.
-It has been stated that in their original form Maxwell's equations are only valid in inertial frames.
-However, Maxwell's equations can be written down in coordinate representation only if the space-time coordinate system has already been specified.
+Let us provide an operational interpretation of Lorentz coordinatization.
+The fundamental laws of electrodynamics are governed by Maxwell’s equations, which state that light propagates at a constant velocity $c$ in all directions.
+This isotropy arises naturally from the structure of Maxwell’s theory, which lacks any intrinsic directional dependence.
+It is often asserted that Maxwell’s equations, in their original form, are strictly valid within inertial frames.
+However, these equations can only be expressed in coordinate form once a space-time coordinate system has been properly defined.

-The problem of assigning Lorentz coordinates to the lab frame in the case of accelerated motion is complicated.
-We would like to start with the simpler question of how to assign space-time coordinates to an inertial frame, where a source of light is at rest.
-We need to give a "practical", "operational" answer to this question.
-The most natural method of synchronization consists in putting all the ideal clocks together at the same point in space, where they can be synchronized.
-Then, they can be transported slowly to their original places (slow clock transport) $^{(2)}$.
+Assigning Lorentz coordinates to the laboratory frame when a light source is in motion presents a complex challenge.
+To approach this problem systematically, we begin with the simpler case: assigning space-time coordinates to an inertial frame in which the light source remains at rest.

+Our goal is to provide a practical and operational procedure for this assignment.
+The most natural synchronization method involves first bringing all ideal clocks to the same spatial location, where they can be synchronized.
+Once synchronized, the clocks are then slowly transported to their designated positions—a process known as slow clock transport. \footnote{Eddington, in a text first published in 1923, was apparently the first to describe a synchronization procedure based on the slow transport of clocks \cite{EDD}.
+Further details can be found in the review \cite{AV} (see also \cite{CLOC}).}

-The usual Maxwell's equations are valid in any inertial frame where sources are at rest and the procedure of slow clock transport is used to assign values to the time coordinate.
-The same considerations apply when charged particles are moving in non-relativistic manner.
-In particular, when oscillating, charged particles emit radiation, and in the non-relativistic case, when charges oscillate with velocities much smaller than $c$, dipole radiation is generated and described with the help of the Maxwell's equations in their usual form.
+Maxwell’s equations in their usual form are valid in any inertial frame where the sources are at rest, and the time coordinate is assigned using the slow clock transport procedure.
+The same principles apply when charged particles move in a non-relativistic manner.
+In particular, oscillating charged particles emit radiation.
+In the non-relativistic case, where the velocities of the oscillating charges are much smaller than $c$, the emitted radiation is predominantly dipole in nature and is well-described by Maxwell’s equations in their standard form.